EXIT

 THIS SITE NOW

-MARAC
+Canadian MARAC

-The MARAC, Multi-Agency Risk Assessment Conference, project is coordinating a multi-agency response to high-risk domestic violence in three communities.
+The Canadian MARAC, Multi-Agency Risk Assessment Conference, project is coordinating a multi-agency response to high-risk domestic violence in three communities.

-MARAC is a multi-agency meeting that brings together community agencies to share information on high-risk domestic violence cases.
+The Canadian MARAC is a multi-agency meeting that brings together community agencies to share information on high-risk domestic violence cases.
 Based on the risks and needs identified by the survivor and professionals around the table, a safety plan is developed for the survivor that includes actions by community agencies to increase the survivor’s safety.

 Related: